• Home

 Select the screen or surface type you are working with.

 The following calibration modes represent different mathematical models for scanning and calibration.
-Thus, it is quite important to select the correct one.
+Thus, it is pretty essential to select the correct one.

 Their names state the configuration they are dedicated for:

-Camera-based method for any kind of curved screens, spherical screens, and domes (Examples: Planetariums, event domes, cylindrical panoramas, 360 panoramas, truncated domes, semi spheres, etc.).
+Camera-based method for curved screens, spherical screens, and domes (Examples: Planetariums, event domes, cylindrical panoramas, 360 panoramas, truncated domes, semi-spheres, etc.).
 The method is also used to calibrate 3D structures.
-If you are not able to get a good result, try any surface.
+If you cannot get a good result, try any surface.

-Camera-based method for any kind of uneven and complex surface.
-This requires a very clear image of the testing patterns filmed by the camera.
+Camera-based method for any uneven and complex surface.
+This requires an apparent image of the testing patterns filmed by the camera.
 Scanning will take a long time and is intended for experienced users (Examples: rock surfaces, uneven walls or buildings, textured and uneven surfaces).

 The calibration will be done manually without the help of the camera.

-Camera selection – Select the camera that you want to use for this calibration scan.
+Camera selection – Select the camera you want for this calibration scan.
 If you don’t see the camera you would like to use, make sure your camera is connected.

 Click ‘Next‘.